jonathanbatty/stata-nmf/README.md

 This repository contains a number of implementations of non-negative matrix factorisation (NMF) using simple multiplicative update rules, implemented in Stata using optimised Mata functions.

 ## Installation
-The package can be installed from GitHub, using the `net install` syntax:
+The package can be installed from GitHub using `net install`:

 ```
 net install nmf, from("https://raw.githubusercontent.com/jonathanbatty/stata-nmf/main/installation/") replace